Alfresco/docs-alfresco/insight-engine/1.4/install/options.md

     alfresco.suggestable.property.3={http://www.alfresco.org/model/content/1.0}content
     ```

-    > **Note:** The spell check functionality works with Search Services when suggestion is enabled.
+    > **Note:** The spell check functionality works with Search and Insight Engine when suggestion is enabled.

-6. (Optional) If you want to install Search Services on a separate machine, set the `SOLR_SOLR_HOST` and `SOLR_ALFRESCO_HOST` environment variables before starting Search Services, for more see [Configuring Search Services]({% link search-services/latest/config/index.md %}#search-services-externalized-configuration).
+6. (Optional) If you want to install Search and Insight Engine on a separate machine, set the `SOLR_SOLR_HOST` and `SOLR_ALFRESCO_HOST` environment variables before starting Search and Insight Engine, for more see [Configuring Search and Insight Engine]({% link search-services/latest/config/index.md %}#search-services-externalized-configuration).

     (Windows) update the `alfresco-search-services`/`solr.in.cmd` file: